Gadsden State Community College

 Withdrawal from a Class

-Students may withdraw completely from GSCC at any time through the last day to withdraw, which is specified in the College calendar.
-Once the Records Office has processed the completed withdrawal, students will not be allowed to register again during the term of withdrawal.
-Should a student abandon any classes without officially withdrawing from them or from the College, the grade of "F" will be assigned.Administrative Withdrawal or Drop from a Course or the College
+The student may withdraw completely from GSCC at any time through the last day to withdraw, specified in the College calendar.
+Forms can be obtained on any campus from the Admissions/Records Office.
+Once the complete withdrawal has been processed, the student will not be allowed to register again during the term of withdrawal.
+Should a student abandon any classes without officially withdrawing from the classes or from the College, the grade of "F" will be assigned.

 The College may drop or withdraw students from any course for the following reasons:

-- failure to complete registration properly
+- Failure to complete registration properly

-- failure to fulfill conditions of registration if allowed to register on a conditional basis
+- Failure to fulfill conditions of registration if allowed to register on a conditional basis

-- failure to pay applicable fees
+- Failure to pay applicable fees

-- disciplinary action
+- Disciplinary action

-- misrepresentation of required information
+- Misrepresentation of required information

-- failure to attend class
+- Failure to attend class

 A student may request in writing to the Registrar to declare repeat course forgiveness under the following conditions: